prisma-labs/graphql-framework-experiment/docs/tutorial/chapter-5-persisting-data-via-prisma.md

 # Chapter 5 <br> Persisting Data (via Prisma) {docsify-ignore}

 So far we have been working with in-memory data while we learn about other parts of Nexus in a focused manner, but in this chapter we're going to put the focus squarely on data and show how Nexus can be used with a database.
-This marks an important step toward your e-commerce app becoming more real.
+This marks an important step toward your blog app becoming more real.
 You'll learn about:

 - Prisma
 - Nexus Plugins
 - Setting up a Postgres database locally

 We're going to be using a database called Postgres and a tool called Prisma to interact with it.

 Postgres is a well known open-source relational database.
 Prisma is a new way of working with databases that we'll learn more about in a moment.

 Its important to understand that Nexus does not _require_ these technology choices and _could_ actually be used with any database and abstractions over them (raw SQL, query builder, ORM..).
 However, Nexus is built by a team at Prisma (the company) and unsurprisingly there is great integration between its tools and Nexus.

 ## Prisma?